Individual Representation in Approval-Based Committee Voting: Experimental Results

-\paragraph{Setup.} Inspired by \citet{PPSS21a}, we used six models to generate approval profiles: a voter-interval model (VI), a candidate-interval model (CI), a two-dimensional Euclidean model (2D), an impartial culture model (IC), an urn model (Urn), and a Mallows model (Mallows).
-For detailed descriptions of these models, we refer to \Cref{app:experiments}.
-We considered the ABC rules AV, PAV, seq-PAV, greedy Monroe, Rule~X, seq-Phragmén, and sequential Chamberlin--Courant (seq-CC).
-For all conducted experiments, we have $100$ voters and $50$ candidates and generated $500$ instances for each model and for each $k \in [50]$.
+Inspired by \citet{PPSS21a} and \citet{SFJ+22a}, we used five models to generate approval profiles: a voter-interval model (VI), a candidate-interval model (CI), an impartial culture model (IC), the truncated urn model (Truncated), and the resampling model (Resampling).
+All generated approval profiles have $100$ voters and $50$ candidates.
+For each of the five models, we generated $1000$ profiles, using a variety of parameters.
+For each generated profile, we created 50 ABC elections, one for each $k \in [50]$.
+Thus, the total number of generated ABC elections is 250,000.

+Our first model is the \emph{voter interval Euclidean model} (VI).
+Here, we choose a location in $[0,1]$ uniformly at random for each voter and candidate.
+Further, for each candidate we choose a radius according to $\lvert \mathcal{N}(0, r) \rvert$ for a parameter $r$.
+A candidate is approved by all voters in its radius.
+We select $100$ instances for each $r \in \{\frac{\ell}{20}\colon \ell \in [1, 10]\}$.

+Our second model is the \emph{candidate interval Euclidean model} (CI).
+Here, we again choose a location in $[0,1]$ uniformly at random for each voter and candidate as well as a radius according to $\lvert \mathcal{N}(0, r) \rvert$ for a parameter $r$ for each voter.
+A voter approves all candidates in its radius.
+We select $100$ instances for each $r \in \{\frac{\ell}{20}\colon \ell \in [1, 10]\}$.